 Result: Low-Grade Squamous Intraepithelial Lesion (LGSIL)

 The cells lining your outer cervix are displaying some early precancerous features.
 These abnormalities (also called lesions) are low-grade, meaning that they are not severe, but should still be taken seriously.
 Most of the lesions will go away on their own, especially in younger women, but about 10 percent of the time the lesions will progress to cancer if left untreated.

 Your provider will recommend you have a colposcopy, which is an up-close examination of your cervix.
 If the colposcopy confirms the presence of a significant lesion, a gynecologist will treat and eliminate the lesion with a simple follow-up procedure.

-In women under the age of 21, LGSIL almost never turns out to be precancerous and often goes away on its own, so experts recommend that young women wait and have another Pap a year later.
+For women 24 and under, LGSIL almost never turns out to be precancerous and often goes away on its own, so experts recommend that young women wait and have another Pap a year later.